 Leases - The Company determines if an arrangement is a lease at inception.
-Operating lease are included in Operating lease right-of-use assets, Operating lease liabilities, and Long-term operating lease liabilities in the consolidated balance sheet.
-Operating lease right-of-use assets represent the Company's right to use an underlying asset for the lease term and operating lease liabilities are recognized at the commencement date based on the present value of lease payments over the lease term.
+Operating leases are included in Operating lease right-of-use assets, Operating lease liabilities, and Long-term operating lease liabilities in the consolidated balance sheet.
+Operating lease right-of-use assets represent the Company's right to use an underlying asset for the lease term and operating lease liabilities represent the Company's obligation to make lease payments arising from the lease.
+Operating lease right-of-use assets and operating lease liabilities are recognized at the commencement date based on the present value of lease payments over the lease term.
 The Company uses its incremental borrowing rate, if the Company's leases do not provide an implicit rate, based on the information available at the commencement date in determining the present value of lease payments.
 The incremental borrowing rate is determined based on the Company's estimated credit rating, the term of the lease, economic environment where the asset resides, and full collateralization.
 The operating lease right-of-use assets also include any lease payments made and are reduced by any lease incentives.
 Options to extend or terminate the lease are considered in determining the lease term when it is reasonably certain that the option will be exercised.
 Lease expense for lease payments is recognized on a straight-line basis over the lease term.
 The Company's operating leases are primarily for office space, automobiles, and office equipment.
 The Company's finance lease is included in Property and equipment, net, Accruals and other current liabilities, and Other liabilities in the consolidated balance sheet.